ropensci/mctq/README.md

 ### Utilities

-`mctq` is also equipped with many utility functions.
+`mctq` is also equipped with some utility tools to help with your MCTQ data.
 The package also provides fictional datasets of the standard, micro, and shift MCTQ versions for testing and learning purposes.

-All functions are well documented, showing all the guidelines behind the computations.
+All functions are properly documented, showing all the guidelines behind the computations.
 Click [here](https://docs.ropensci.org/mctq/reference/index.html) to see a list of them.